 Internet Census 2012

-2012 saw the release of the Internet Census, an unknown researcher created a botnet that scanned the entire IPv4 address space – he or she then published the results online.
-Note that this project was audacious and very much illegal due to the fact that it utilized exploited routers in order to perform the port scanning.
+2012 saw the release of the Internet Census.
+An unknown researcher created a botnet that scanned the entire IPv4 address space, then published the results online.
+This project was audacious and very much illegal because it utilized exploited routers to perform the port scanning.

 Zmap and Masscan

 Zmap was released a few months later by a team of computer scientists at the University of Michigan.
 The Zmap port scanning tool can scan the entire Internet in 45 minutes (IPv4 address space).
-You will need a big fat uplink and a fast network card but that is pretty damn quick.
-Yet another extremely fast port scanner was released soon after known as Masscan.
+You need a big fat uplink and a fast network card, but that is amazingly fast.
+Masscan was another extremely fast port scanner that was released only a few months after Zmap.

-Most recently a security researcher has scanned a specific TCP port across the IPv4 address space and taken a screenshot of VNC (remote control software) services that have no password.
-In 16 minutes he found 30000 systems with no password, and some of those systems included 2 hydroelectric plants and surveillance cameras at a casino in the Czech Republic.
+In 2013 a security researcher scanned a specific TCP port across the IPv4 address space and captured a screenshot of VNC (remote control software) services that responded with no password.
+In 16 minutes he found 30,000 systems with no password, and some of those systems included 2 hydroelectric plants and surveillance cameras at a casino in the Czech Republic.

-Now go Port Scan your Internet facing networks
+Now is a good time to Scan your Internet facing Networks

-- Nmap is simply the best tool for performing a port scan.
-You can download Nmap and install it on your operating system of choice.
+- Nmap is the best tool for performing a port scan.
+Download Nmap and install it on your operating system of choice.

-- Keep in mind that you want to perform the testing from an external IP address to the network you are testing.
+- Keep in mind to perform testing from an external IP address to the network you are testing.

-- Know your network ranges, keep a list of all IP ranges and systems you manage.
+- Know your network ranges.
+Maintain a list of all IP ranges and systems you manage.
 Ensure all networks and systems are tested.

-2. Firewall, block or restrict access to services that should not be accessible from the Internet
+- Firewall or restrict access to services that should not be Internet accessible

 - Implement a change control process for firewall changes and systems on the perimeter.